AltChart.com

 Braille Alphabet & Patterns

 The standard braille alphabet (Grade 1, unified English) followed by all 256 Unicode braille patterns.
-Numbers use the digit letters a–j preceded by the number sign ⠼; capitals are marked with ⠠.
+Numbers use the digit letters a–j preceded by the number sign ⠼, and capitals are marked with ⠠.
 Click any cell to copy the character.

 Braille alphabet A–Z 26